Aloo gobi

 Recipe 2 – Aloo Gobi Masala (Restaurant Style)

 In restaurants, aloo and gobi is first deep fried to quicken the process and make the dish more delicious.
-For healthy home style, I have steamed them.
-You can also air fry or grill them in the oven.
+For healthy home style, I have baked them in the oven.
+You can also air fry or stir fry or steam them.

 aloo gobi masala